wsmoses/Tapir-Meta/README.md

 Building Tapir/LLVM and PClang can take a long time to complete, depending on the computational resources  of machine you are building on.

+Make sure you have installed the following packages up front:

+    sudo apt install binutils-dev build-essential

 ## Programming Cilk program
 The Cilk programming language provides a simple extension to the C and C++ languages that allow programmers to expose logically parallel tasks.
 Cilk extends C and C++ with three keywords: `cilk_spawn`, `cilk_sync`, and `cilk_for`.
 This page describes the Cilk language extension.